Andrewschaer/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+#Closure is used in this code when the function within 'personalDice' console-logs the string "`${name} rolled a ${newRoll}`", specifically when "${name}" is being called for.
+I can tell because "name" is not defined in that inner function's scope, and must reach outside of that function to a parent scope to find the value of "name".

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+#What will be the same:
+    Both calls will return a string that begins with "Dan rolled a".
+ What could change:
+    The value at the end of the resulting string will could be different.
+This is because the function that dansRoll calls, personalDice, will update the value of 'newRoll' each time it is run, providing a new random integer between 0 - 5.

 c.
 What is the lexical scope of `newRoll`?

+#The lexical scope of 'newRoll' is within the unnamed inner function within the 'personalDice' function.
+This is because it the 'newRoll' variable is declared within that inner function.

 ### Task 3 - Stretch Goals